jenkins-x/jx-docs/content/en/v3/admin/setup/secrets/vault.md

 If you are using Terraform with one of the [Cloud Providers](/v3/admin/) then your Vault will be installed automatically via Terraform.

-Otherwise please see the [On Premise Vault Install Guide](/v3/admin/platforms/on-premise/vault/)
+Otherwise please see the [On-Premises Vault Install Guide](/v3/admin/platforms/on-premises/vault/)

 whichever apporoach take you should have: